-The stock market in general has recently experienced extreme price and volume fluctuations.
+The stock market in general has recently experienced extreme price and volume fluctuations, which have particularly affected the market prices of technology companies and which have been unrelated to the operating performance of technology companies.
 The following events may cause the market price of our common stock to fluctuate significantly:

-- technological innovations applicable to our products, - our attainment of (or failure to attain) milestones in the commercialization of our technology, - our development of new products or the development of new products by our competitors, - · new patents or changes in existing patents applicable to our products, - our acquisition of new businesses or the sale or disposal of a part of our businesses, - development of new collaborative arrangements by us, our competitors or other parties, - changes in government regulations applicable to our business, - changes in investor perception of our business, - fluctuations in our operating results and - changes in the general market conditions in our industry.
+- technological innovations applicable to our products, - our attainment of (or failure to attain) milestones in the commercialization of our technology, - our development of new products or the development of new products by our competitors, - new patents or changes in existing patents applicable to our products, - our acquisition of new businesses or the sale or disposal of a part of our businesses, - development of new collaborative arrangements by us, our competitors or other parties, - changes in government regulations applicable to our business, - changes in investor perception of our business, - fluctuations in our operating results and - changes in the general market conditions in our industry.